djgroen/FabSim3/docs/tutorials.md

 ??? info "cannon_app source codes"

-    The srouce code of *cannon_app* written in three of the most widely used languages: C,Java, and Python can be found in <https://github.com/arabnejad/cannon_app>
+    The source code of *cannon_app* written in three of the most widely used languages: C, Java, and Python can be found in <https://github.com/arabnejad/cannon_app>

     === "cannonsim.py"